The Psychology of Portfolio Protection

 Protection as Dry Powder

-There is a reframe that changes how people think about the cost of protection, and it has the advantage of being true.
+There’s a reframe that changes how people think about the cost of protection, and it has the advantage of being true.

 When Protection Is Not Worth It

 If you genuinely have a 30-year horizon, no spending needs from the portfolio, and the emotional resilience to watch a 50% drawdown without acting on it, the expected-value math may not justify the cost.
-The behavioral dividend is zero if your behavior would not have changed anyway.
+The behavioral dividend is zero if your behavior wouldn’t have changed anyway.
 The dry powder argument is irrelevant if you were going to hold through the crash and recovery regardless.

 The honest answer is that protection is for people and institutions whose lives or operations would be materially changed by a severe drawdown.
 If a 40% loss would force you to change your plans, sell assets you want to keep, or make decisions under duress, the cost of a hedge is worth evaluating seriously.
-If it genuinely would not change anything, you might be better off without one.
+If it genuinely wouldn’t change anything, you might be better off without one.

 The self-assessment is harder than it sounds.
 In 2007, surveys showed that most investors believed they could tolerate a 30% drawdown.
 By March 2009, equity fund outflows hit record levels as the S&P 500 approached its bottom.
 People sold at the worst possible moment, not because they were stupid, but because the experience of living through a 57% decline is nothing like the hypothetical.